ardera/flutter-pi/README.md

 ## 📰 NEWS
 - The flutter engine binaries now have their own repo (since they took up a lot of space and slowed down git in this repo): https://github.com/ardera/flutter-engine-binaries-for-arm
+- `gen_snapshot_linux_x64` was renamed to `gen_snapshot_linux_x64_release`.
+- I now also provide profile mode engine binaries in the engine binaries repo.
+- The new latest flutter gallery commit for flutter 2.0 is `681e399`
 - I created an improved touchscreen driver for Raspberry Pi 4, for lower latency & higher polling rate.
 See [this repo](https://github.com/ardera/raspberrypi-fast-ts) for details.
 The difference is noticeable, it looks a lot better and more responsive with this new driver.

 # flutter-pi